WWF European Rampage Tour: Commodore 64 version

 The Commodore 64 version only includes only singles matches.
 The player must defeat Typhoon from The Natural Disasters, Irwin R. Schyster from Money Inc. and Jerry Sags from The Nasty Boys in various venues before challenging Animal from The Legion of Doom for the championship.
 A two-player practice mode is also included.

+Reception

+The game was poorly received.
+Amiga Reviews rated the Amiga version 18%, stating "WWF is a triumph of presentation over gameplay.
+The theme tunes and effects glide along with the slick opening titles.
+But that's it."